 From the Workspaces page

 1.2.
-Click on the three vertical dots at the lower right of the card of the workspace you want to clone.
+Click on the three vertical dots at the far right of the workspace to clone.

 Step 2.
 Complete the clone form